 This 188,000 square foot renovation and addition project was scheduled for twelve distinct phases and necessitated double shift work for over two years.
-This tightly scheduled project was made even more challenging due to the fact that the school remained occupied throughout its duration.
+The tightly scheduled project also remained occupied throughout its duration.

 Due to the complexity of the job, the aggressive schedule and the sheer acreage of the facility, CAM managed the renovation, the addition, the site work and the creation of a new pre-treatment waste water facility as four individual sub projects.
 Each of these sub projects had its own shifts and crews.